 2 Opening Studio

-You can edit an app in Mendix Studio by opening your app in the Developer Portal and clicking Edit App or choosing the Edit in Mendix Studio option in the drop-down menu of the Edit App button.
+You can edit an app in Mendix Studio by opening it in the Developer Portal and clicking Edit in Studio:

 2.2 Opening Studio via Studio Pro